Best Resveratrol Supplement

 Cons

-• While many liposomal studies exist, a dedicate lipo resveratrol study does not
+• While many liposomal studies exist, a dedicated lipo resveratrol study does not

 • Powdered resveratrol may suffer from poor bioavailability